Quantum Computation of Prime Number Functions: Abstract

 \section{Abstract}

 We propose a quantum circuit that creates a pure state corresponding to the quantum superposition of all prime numbers less than $2^n$, where $n$ is the number of qubits of the register.
 This {\em Prime} state can be built using Grover's algorithm, whose oracle is a quantum implementation of the classical Miller-Rabin primality test.
 The {\em Prime} state is highly entangled, and its entanglement measures encode number theoretical functions such as the distribution of twin primes or the Chebyshev bias.
 This algorithm can be further combined with the quantum Fourier transform to yield an estimate of the prime counting function, more efficiently than any classical algorithm and with an error below the bound that allows for the verification of the Riemann hypothesis.
+We also propose a {\em Twin Prime} state to measure the number of twin primes and another state to test the Goldbach conjecture.
 Arithmetic properties of prime numbers are then, in principle, amenable to experimental verifications on quantum systems.